 Transportation has been a big part of Dayton’s past.

 The region was originally inhabited by the Miami and other tribes.
 The town was founded in 1796 by the 12-person Thompson party who had traveled north in small boats up the Great Miami River from Cincinnati.
 The settlement was incorporated in 1805 and named after Capt.
 John Dayton, a Revolutionary War combatant and a signer of the Constitution.

 Dayton was used as a staging area for attacks against British troops during the War of 1812.
 Shortly after that conflict, a tobacco factory and a textile mill opened.
 The Dayton-Cincinnati overland road was built in 1827.
 The Miami and Erie Canal was completed in 1829, further boosting the local economy.

 The city first developed as a river port to ship agricultural products.
 The initial railroad arrived in 1851 and Dayton added a manufacturing component utilizing the nearby coal and natural gas fields in West Virginia.

 In 1884, John Henry Patterson formed the National Cash Register Company here.
 The company produced 16,000 registers in its first decade.
 In 1906, it manufactured the first electronic cash registers.
 By 1914, the company was putting out 110,000 registers per year.

-The brothers also launched the Wright Flyer from the Huffman Prairie Field just outside Dayton on numerous occasions, stunning those in attendance who didn’t believe the stories of a “flying machine.”
+Just outside of Dayton, the famous aviation brothers also launched the Wright Flyer from the Huffman Prairie Field on numerous occasions, stunning those in attendance who didn’t believe the stories of a “flying machine.”